Poker players discover stress-relieving benefits of trampolining

 What McLaughlin seems to have hit on is the fact that trampoline exercises can help decrease tension and stress levels.
 Cortisol, which has been termed “the stress hormone” due to its higher presence when the body is in “fight-or-flight mode” due to stress, can lead to chronic stress levels if the body’s relaxation responses are not triggered following a stressful event.
 Trampolining helps by reducing stress hormones and increasing the production of endorphins, the body’s “feel-good” chemicals.

-McLaughlin isn’t the only poker pro to have discovered the benefits of trampoline dodgeball and other acrobatic sports.
+McLaughlin isn’t the only poker pro and online kasino player to have discovered the benefits of trampoline dodgeball and other acrobatic sports.
 Gillian Epp, one of the few poker pros to be handpicked by nine-time WSOP bracelet winner Phil Ivey to join his stable of sponsored pros, has recently added trampoline dodgeball to her list of activites outside the world of cards and chips.
 Their fellow poker pros Adam “Roothlus” Levy, who made it to the top ten in World Poker Tour’s Lucky Hearts Poker Open last month, and 2012 WPT Johannesburg title holder Melanie Weisner have also become enamored with acrobatic sports.

 Much has been said about the health benefits of trampoline exercise (also called “rebounding”) and other acrobatic sports.
 The basic bounce alone “burns a lot of calories”, says 360 Transformation founder Basheerah Ahmad in an interview with WebMD.
 The online calorie calculator CalorieLab estimates that an hour of trampoline exercise will let a person who weighs 150 pounds burn over 170 calories.